Why do Machine Learning Notebooks Crash? An Empirical Study on Public Python Jupyter Notebooks: Results

-\paragraph*{\textit{ML/Python bugs per ML pipeline stage}} The breakdown of ML and Python bugs in each pipeline stage reveals that ML bugs dominate critical stages, with over 80\% of crashes during model training and construction and over 70\% during evaluation/prediction for both platforms.
+\paragraph*{\textit{ML/Python bugs per ML pipeline stage}} The breakdown of ML and Python bugs in each pipeline stage reveals that ML bugs dominate critical stages, with over 80\% of crashes during model construction and training, and over 70\% during evaluation/prediction for both platforms.

-\important{Finding 3.4}{ML-related crashes are dominant (over 70\%) in model training, construction, and evaluation/prediction stages of the ML pipeline.}
+\important{Finding 3.3}{ML-related crashes are dominant (over 70\%) in model construction, training, and evaluation/prediction stages of the ML pipeline.}

-We apply Barnard's exact test to assess significant differences of ML/Python bug distributions between GitHub and Kaggle for each ML pipeline stages.
-The results show significant differences in the environment setup ($p<0.05$) and data preparation ($p<0.01$) stages.
+We apply Barnard's exact test to assess significant differences of ML/Python bug distributions between GitHub and Kaggle for each ML pipeline stage.
+The results show significant differences in the data preparation ($p<0.01$) stage.
 In Kaggle, 70\% of crashes during data preparation are ML-related, whereas in GitHub, ML and Python bugs occur at similar rates.
-In the environment setup stage, most Kaggle crashes are due to Python bugs, only 16\% are ML bugs, while in GitHub, 45\% of crashes involve ML bugs.

-\important{Finding 3.5}{Kaggle has 1.4 times more ML-related crashes in the data preparation stage than GitHub, whereas GitHub shows almost 3 times more in the environment setup stage.}
+\important{Finding 3.4}{Kaggle has 1.4 times more ML-related crashes in the data preparation stage than GitHub.}